Autumn 2015-2016Catalog update: May 15, 2015

 Students pursuing degrees in the College of Computing and Digital Media are to follow the Honors Program Requirements listed below:

-Students with a science requirement for the major will replace this course with one additional Honors Approved Elective.
+Students with a lab science requirement for the major will replace this course with one additional Honors Approved Elective.

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Junior Seminar in Multiculturalism.